Augmenting Pre-trained Language Models with QA-Memory for Open-Domain Question Answering: Question Generation

 Here, we use existing SQuAD datasets' <Q, A, Document> triples~\cite{rajpurkar2016squad} to train answer extraction, question generation model.

-\paragraph{Answer Extraction} Specifically, our answer extraction model takes document as the input and trains an encoder-decoder model to generate potential answer.
+\paragraph{Answer Extraction} Specifically, our answer extraction model takes a document as the input and trains an encoder-decoder model to generate a potential answer.
 We use beam search over the trained model to find the highest-likely answers in the given document.
-In our experiment, the answer extraction model is trained with SQuAD dataset, where the document is given as the input, and the answer spans are the prediction targets.
+In our experiment, the answer extraction model is trained with the SQuAD dataset, where the document is given as the input, and the answer spans are the prediction targets.

-\paragraph{Question Generation} For question generation model, we take SQuAD dataset and use document + extracted answer as the input to generate question as the outputs.
-This step is also accomplished by an encoder-decoder model. which is mainly purposed for reading comprehension problems, where the annotated questions are highly correlated with the document containing very few hallucination.
-However, the questions in SQuAD~\cite{rajpurkar2016squad} could be contextualized or ambiguous, which could lead to ambiguity problem to hurt the retrieval performance.
-Therefore, we add question filtering to select the most accurate QA-pairs.
+\paragraph{Question Generation} For the question generation model, we take the SQuAD dataset and use document + extracted answer as the input to generate questions as the outputs.
+This step is also accomplished by an encoder-decoder model. which is mainly purposed for reading comprehension problems, where the annotated questions are highly correlated with the document containing very few hallucinations.
+However, the questions in SQuAD~\cite{rajpurkar2016squad} could be contextualized or ambiguous, which could lead to ambiguity problems to hurt the retrieval performance.
+Therefore, we add question filtering to select the most accurate QA pairs.

-\paragraph{Question Filtering} For question filtering model, we take the document + generated question to generate an answer.
-We compare the predicted answer vs. the original answer to see if they match with each other.
+\paragraph{Question Filtering} For the question filtering model, we take the document + generated question to generate an answer.
+We compare the predicted answer vs. the original answer to see if they match each other.
 If not, the QA-pair will be filtered based on such inconsistency.
-We use reading comprehension model trained with SQuAD to predict the answer.
+We use a reading comprehension model trained with SQuAD to predict the answer.
 The predicted answer based on the document will match with the original QA-pair to decide its consistency.
-Such option runs much faster, providing much higher recall but lower precision compared to the open-domain FiD filtering used in~\cite{lewis2021paq}.
+Such an option runs much faster, providing much higher recall but lower precision compared to the open-domain FiD filtering used in~\cite{lewis2021paq}.